Your Child's Visit to the Immune Dysregulation Diagnosis and Treatment (IDDAT) Program

 During Your Child's Visit

-Your child's visit to the IDDAT will start with a physical exam, much like your pediatrician's.
+Your child's visit to the PIDC will start with a physical exam, much like your pediatrician's.
 We'll discuss your child's and your family's medical history.

 You'll then see each immune disorder expert assigned to your child's care.
 Some doctors may ask you the same questions, but be sure to give as thorough an answer as you can each time.

-If your child needs blood work, we'll draw blood and send it to the lab for testing.
+If your child needs blood work and it is covered by your insurance, we'll draw blood and send it to the lab for testing.
 We may also need to run more advanced tests.

 Based on your child's health history, we might suspect a certain immune disorder.
 If so, we may have an initial treatment plan before you leave the office.

 To create a complete treatment plan, we might need to wait for test results.
-We'll share this with you at your child's follow-up visit.
+We'll share this with you during your child's follow-up visit.

-Once we have the results from any tests from your child's visit, we'll ask you to come back to the office.
+Once we have the results from any tests from your child's visit, we'll schedule an in-person or virtual follow-up appointment.

 Since getting your child's test results can often be stressful, you may want to plan to bring a list of questions.
 You may also want to take notes during the visit.